Remembering Martin Luther King Jr., The Advocate

 • In 1963, he began the Birmingham Campaign in Birmingham, Alabama.
 King’s intent was to provoke mass arrests and “create a situation so crisis-packed that it will inevitably open the door to negotiation.”
 Which it did.
 The tactics used by Birmingham authorities on nonviolent protesters – beatings, mauling by police dogs, and high-powered water hoses – were on complete view to the American public and the world.

-• In 1963, King made his famous seventeen-minute “I Have a Dream” speech on the steps of the Lincoln Memorial.
+• In 1963, King made his famous 17-minute “I Have a Dream” speech on the steps of the Lincoln Memorial.
 The demonstration was attended by more than 250,000 people.

-• In 1964, the Civil Rights Act of 1964 is signed into law.
-Employment discrimination on the basis of an individual’s race, religion, sex, national origin, or color become illegal.
-Also, racial segregation in public places was banned.
+• In 1964, the Civil Rights Act of 1964 was signed into law.
+Employment discrimination on the basis of an individual’s race, religion, sex, national origin, or color became illegal, and racial segregation in public places was banned.

 • In 1965, the Voting Rights Act was signed into law.
 This secured the right to vote for racial minorities, especially in the southern United States.